 - You can avoid the preservatives found in canned apple pie filling

 I say this easy apple pie filling recipe takes about 20 minutes.
 Of course time with vary depending upon how long it takes you to peel, core, and slice your apples.
-Also time will vary a bit in the last step where you’re allowing the thick liquid and apples to bubble together.
+Also time will vary a bit in the last step when the liquid and apples are bubbling together.

-- Tenderness is a personal preference so make it however you like, that is why I love this pressure cooker apple pie filling recipe!
+Tenderness is a personal preference so make it however you like, that is why I love this pressure cooker apple pie filling recipe!
+You can jump to recipe below but here is a quick rundown of how it’s done when you pressure cook it.

 - Use a pot on medium heat